Project Spotlight: Mersive Solstice

-The ITDP supports iClicker, a handheld device that a student uses to register an answer to a question posed in class.
-Clicker results can be anonymous or linked to each student for grading purposes.
-This office provides a consultation on a variety of ways to use clickers in your class, the hardware and software for using clickers, and ongoing support as you incorporate them into your curriculum.
+ITDP supports TopHat, a Bring-your-own-device software that students use to register answers to questions posed in class.
+Results can be linked to each student for grading purposes and imported into Sakai.
+This office provides a consultation on a variety of ways to use TopHat in your class, the software for using TopHat, and ongoing support as you incorporate them into your curriculum.

-Here are some of the faculty members currently using clickers:
+Here are some of the faculty members currently using TopHat: